bilalmohib/FastApiGraphqlPostgresql/readme.md

-# Learning FastAPI with Strawberry GraphQL, SQLModel and Postgres
+# FastAPI with Strawberry GraphQL, SQLModel and Postgres

-Welcome to the **Learning FastAPI with Strawberry GraphQL** project!
+Welcome to the **FastAPI with Strawberry GraphQL, SQLModel and Postgres** project!
 This project is designed to showcase a robust implementation of FastAPI integrated with Strawberry GraphQL, providing a seamless experience for building high-performance web applications with asynchronous capabilities.

 ## Project Overview
 This project demonstrates the integration of FastAPI with Strawberry GraphQL to create a modern, scalable, and efficient web application.
 The application includes a sample GraphQL schema with queries and mutations, database management, and a simple FastAPI endpoint.
 The project also includes a PostgreSQL database for storing data and SQLModel for defining database models.